iamdamosuzuki/AV-Pres-Validation-Workflows/README.md

 Now, make a spectogram of the 96kHz file.

 ```
-sox Sample_Music_96kHz.wav -n spectrogram -o Sample_Music_96kHz.wav.png
+ffmpeg -i Sample_Music_96kHz.wav -vn -lavfi showspectrumpic=s=1280x480 Sample_Music_96kHz.wav.png
 ```

 If you open this up, you'll see that the scale on the left goes up to 48kHz instead, but that the frequency spectrum is empty above 24kHz.
-SoX knows that the file is 96kHz, so the file can represent frequencies up to 48kHz.
+FFmpeg knows that the file is 96kHz, so the file can represent frequencies up to 48kHz.
 However, because the file was originally recorded at 48kHz there no audio above 24kHz in the file.

 This is an example of what would happen if your audio interface was not properly digitizing your analog signal.
 If you interface was converting the file as a 48kHz, but recording the file as 96kHz this is what you'd see.
 Or, for example, if your digitization vendor is recording files at 48kHz but then exporting or delivering 96kHz this is what you'll see.